 Dating from the 4th century BC, the Antique Theatre is clearly visible from the road.

 It’s a 10 minute cab ride from the centre of Bodrum and gives a panoramic view across the bay.
-It has a capacity of around 13,000 guests and outdoor concerts are sometimes held here.
+The amphitheater has a capacity of around 13,000 guests and outdoor concerts are sometimes held here.

-All in all, there is so much to do in Bodrum that you will not be bored!
-Read about part 1 of my Turkish trip here.
+All in all, there is so much to do in Bodrum that you will not be bored.